How to Paint a Room Without Brush Marks

 A $4 brush sheds bristles, loads paint unevenly, and leaves obvious lines.
 A $20 brush carries paint smoothly, has consistent bristle density, and self-levels.

-Buy a Purdy or Wooster 2.5-inch angled sash brush.
-It will last for dozens of paint jobs if you clean it properly after each use.
+A Purdy or Wooster 2.5-inch angled sash brush is what to look for.
+It’ll last for dozens of paint jobs if you clean it properly after each use.

-Sash brushes are also better than wider brushes for most jobs — easier to control around trim and corners.
+Sash brushes are better than wider brushes for most jobs, easier to control around trim and corners.

 Tip 5: The Brushing Technique